Building a Kid-Friendly Fall Vegetable Garden

 3. Pick Your Plants

 Fall is my favorite time to garden because we can grow things we truly love to eat such as broccoli (my girl can throw down some broccoli)!
 Make sure you buy veggies that are already in plant form and not from seed as seed needs a longer maturing phase.
-Some great vegetables to plant this time of year and especially in Oklahoma are:
+Some great vegetables to plant this time of year in Oklahoma are:

 • Brussel Sprouts